William-Lake/E4WizardDemo/README.md

 ----------
 ### Motivation
 I'm relatively new to Computer Programming and as part of my work have been learning more about building software with the Eclipse E4 Rich Client Platform.
-The process of building a custom Wizard with dynamically loading pages took me longer than I would like to admit, but in the end I did find a way to make it happen.
-This example program exists to provide others with similar goals a jumping off point.
+There are a number of things I've learned and one of them is how to build a Wizard with dynamically loaded pages.
+This example program exists to provide others a jumping off point for applying this functionality into their own apps.

 ----------